 Taxes affect your earnings, investments and savings.
 They can impact your financial planning, making you invest more to meet your goals.
 With the right tax* planning, you can save taxes and hence, get a greater amount for your financial goals.

-The concept of tax* planning refers to utilising deductions, exemptions, and other similar provisions from The Income Tax Act, 1961 to lower your tax* payable amount.
+Tax planning refers to planning your finances to minimise taxes by utilising deductions, exemptions, and other similar provisions from The Income Tax Act, 1961.
 Tax* planning is legal and does not include any unlawful measures to avoid tax*.
 It simply guides you to benefit from the provisions under the Income Tax Act, 1961 to save tax*.

 The meaning of tax* planning can be better understood by getting to know its benefits and types.